Capital gain: History

 The history of capital gain in human development includes conceptualizations from pre-1865 slave capital in the United States, to the development of property rights in France in 1789, and even other developments much earlier.
 The official beginning of a practical application of capital gain occurred with the development of the Babylonian's financial system circa 2000 B.C.
 This system introduced treasuries where citizens could deposit silver and gold for safekeeping, and also transact with other members of the economy.
 As such, this allowed the Babylonians to calculate costs, sale prices and profits, and hence capital gains.

 Calculation

-Capital gain is generally calculated through taking the sale price of an asset and subtracting its base cost and any incurred expenses.
-The resulting value will be the capital gain, or capital loss if negative.
-In reality, many governments provide supplementary methods of calculating capital gains for both individuals and businesses.
-These methods can provide taxation relief through lowering the calculated capital gain value.
+Capital gain is generally calculated by taking the sale price of an asset (capital proceeds) and subtracting its cost base, which includes the purchase price and any incurred expenses.
+The resulting value is the capital gain, or a capital loss if the result is negative.
+In practice, many jurisdictions provide supplementary methods for calculation; for instance, the Australian tax system allows eligible taxpayers to choose between the "discount method", the "indexation method", or the "other method" to achieve the most favorable tax outcome.